-Designed for complex composite structure inspection, the Surface Adapting ULtrasound (SAUL) technique enables the inspection of components with varying geometries (flat, concave, convex surfaces), using a unique configuration.
+Designed for complex composite structure inspection, the Surface-Adaptive Ultrasound (SAUL) technique enables the inspection of components with varying geometries (flat, concave, convex surfaces), using a unique configuration.
 SAUL is a development tool for experienced users aiming to design inspection procedures.

 A lot of the composite structures encountered in the aerospace industry have complex and variable geometries.
 Traditional ultrasound NDT requires either specific probes, specific coupling tools for each reference and/or high-resolution surface profilometer tools, making the whole process difficult to automate.
-Surface-Adapted Ultrasound (SAUL) is a new technique implemented for industry by M2M, that adds adaptability to any given phased-array probe.
+SAUL is a new technique implemented for industry by M2M, that adds adaptability to any given phased-array probe.

 1 PROBE, 1 SOFTWARE, 1 FILE

 REAL-TIME ADAPTIVE TECHNIQUE

 SAUL is an iterative process that first learns the surface profile and then sends normal-incident waves into the component.